DeLighT: Deep and Light-weight Transformer: Experimental results

-{\bf Machine Translation:} We follow the encoder-decoder architecture \cite{vaswani2017attention} with both the encoder and the decoder networks having $\mathcal{B}$ \arch~blocks.
+{\bf Architecture:} We follow the symmetric encoder-decoder architecture of \citet{vaswani2017attention} with sinusoidal positional encodings.
+Both the encoder and the decoder have $\mathcal{B}$ \arch~blocks.
 Decoder blocks are identical to the encoder blocks (Figure \ref{fig:redefine_transformer_sa}), except that they have an additional source-target single-head attention unit before the light-weight FFN.
 In the source-target single-head attention unit, keys and values are projections over the encoder output (full details in Appendix \ref{sec:appendix_enc_dec_arch}).
-In our experiments, we use $m_w=2$, $N_{min}=4$, and $N_{max}=8$ for WMT'16 En-Ro, WMT'14 En-De, and WMT'14 En-Fr and $m_w=1$, $N_{min}=3$, and $N_{max}=9$ for IWSLT'14 De-En.
-We scale $d_m$ from 128 to 640 to increase network parameters.
+In our experiments, we use $w_m=2$, $N_{min}=4$, and $N_{max}=8$ for WMT'16 En-Ro, WMT'14 En-De, and WMT'14 En-Fr; resulting in 222 layer deep \arch~networks.
+For IWSLT'14 De-En, we used $w_m=1$, $N_{min}=3$, and $N_{max}=9$ for IWSLT'14 De-En; resulting in 289 layer deep network.
 For simplicity, we set $\mathcal{B}=N_{max}$.
 We use a learnable look-up table that maps every token in the vocabulary to a 128-dimensional vector.

-{\bf Language modeling:} We use the transformer-based decoder architecture \cite{baevski2018adaptive} with $\mathcal{B}$ \arch~blocks.
-We use $m_w=2$, $N_{min}=4$, and $N_{max}=12$.
-We scale $d_m$ using values $\{384, 512, 784, 1024\}$ for increasing network parameters.
-For simplicity, we set $\mathcal{B}=N_{max}$.
-Following standard practice, we use adaptive input \cite{baevski2018adaptive} as a look-up table and adaptive output \cite{grave2017efficient} as the classification layer with one head (head dimension is 128) and two tails (tail dimensions are 64 and 32).
-We also share weights between the input and the output layers \cite{inan2016tying,press2016using}.

-In both tasks, we encode token positions using sinusoidal position embeddings \cite{vaswani2017attention}.
-We implement our models using Fairseq \cite{ott2019fairseq} and use their scripts for pre-processing, training, and evaluation.
+We implement our models using Fairseq \citep{ott2019fairseq} and use their provided scripts for data pre-processing, training, and evaluation.